Glossary¶

 extension to store the content of the screen.

 It is used to write to and read from a micro-SD card.
+It supports monochrome and colour displays.

 See also